The Mercenary (film)

 The Mercenary (Il mercenario), known in the UK as A Professional Gun, is a 1968 Zapata Western film directed by Sergio Corbucci.
-The film stars Franco Nero, Jack Palance, Tony Musante, Eduardo Fajardo and Giovanna Ralli, and features a musical score by Ennio Morricone, taking inspiration from his work in Guns for San Sebastian, and Bruno Nicolai.
+The film stars: Franco Nero, Jack Palance, Tony Musante, Eduardo Fajardo and Giovanna Ralli, and features a musical score by Ennio Morricone, taking inspiration from his work in Guns for San Sebastian, and Bruno Nicolai.

 Plot

 On the northern side of the Mexico–United States border, Sergei "Polack" Kowalski, a well-groomed, greedy mercenary, attends a circus performance where he recognizes the show's lead rodeo clown as Paco Roman.
 During the performance, Kowalski reminisces on how he and Paco fought together as revolutionaries against the Mexican Government.

 Prior to the start of their partnership, Paco, a peon working in a silver mine owned by Elias Garcia, rebels against his boss and humiliates him and his two brothers, including Colonel Alfonso Garcia.
 He is soon captured, but saved from execution by his friends.
 Meanwhile, Kowalski makes a deal with Elias and his brother to take their silver safely across the border.
 Curly, Kowalski's flamboyant American rival, sees the three men talking and tracks down the brothers to find out what they hired Kowalski for, after which Curly kills the two.

 When Kowalski arrives at the mine to meet the Garcias, he meets Paco and his revolutionaries instead.
 Colonel Garcia's troops arrive to attack them, and Kowalski agrees to help Paco fight them for money.
 With the help of Kowalski and his Hotchkiss M1914 machine gun, the revolutionaries drive Colonel Garcia's forces away.
 Kowalski then leaves, but he is soon ambushed by Curly.
 Paco's group arrives and kills Curly's men.
 Although Curly swears revenge, they let him go after stripping him of his clothes.
 Paco then hires Kowalski to teach him how to lead a revolution.

-The revolutionaries travel from town to town robbing money, guns and horses from the army.
+The revolutionaries travel from town to town robbing money, guns, and horses from the army.
 They also release a prisoner named Columba, who joins the group.
 Columba at first resents Paco's violent methods and his over-reliance on Kowalski, but both soon begin to respect each other.
-After Paco stays in one town to protect the people, despite Kowalski telling him that they can not match the army sent to capture them, Kowalski leaves the group again.
+After Paco stays in one town to protect the people, despite Kowalski telling him that they cannot match the army sent to capture them, Kowalski leaves the group again.
 Paco's group admits defeat and returns to Kowalski.
 Kowalski doubles his fee, but he and Paco make another deal.
 After the revolutionaries take over a town by defeating a whole regiment, Paco, realizing the unfairness of the financial burden Kowalski has placed on him and Columba, imprisons Kowalski, confiscates his money, and marries Columba.
-When Colonel Garcia's army, along with Curly, attack them, Paco realizes he can not manage the situation on his own and decides to set Kowalski free, but finds himself locked up while Kowalski escapes.
+When Colonel Garcia's army, along with Curly, attack them, Paco realizes he cannot manage the situation on his own and decides to set Kowalski free, but finds himself locked up while Kowalski escapes.
 Columba frees Paco, and the two escape before Curly can find them.